saibot94/atos-unihack-2020/README.md

 The winning solution will be pushed to main branch.

 ---- Problem ----
 A Petri net, also known as a place/transition (PT) net, is one of several mathematical modeling languages for the description of distributed systems.
 It is a class of discrete event dynamic system.
-A Petri net is a directed bipartite graph that has two types of elements, places and transitions, depicted as white circles and rectangles, respectively.
-A place can contain any number of tokens, depicted as black circles.
+A Petri net is a directed bipartite graph that has two types of elements, places and transitions, designed to passthrough informational containers called tokens.
+A place can contain any number of tokens.
 A transition is enabled if all places connected to it as inputs contain at least one token.

 More informations about Petri nets can be found here: https://en.wikipedia.org/wiki/Petri_net#:~:text=A%20Petri%20net%20is%20a,contain%20at%20least%20one%20token..

 Task:
-Create a functional program that simulates a petri network that is not accounting transport capacity, only node capacity.
+Create a functional program that simulates a Petri net that is not accounting transport capacity, only node (Place) capacity.
 Addition: Each entity (Place, Transition, Token) shall contain a record of interaction, in such way that at any given time, on a selected entity it can be visible the entity log.